-If someone is hearing or seeing things you don’t, they might feel angry or annoyed if you don’t share their beliefs.
+- If someone is hearing or seeing things you don’t, they might feel angry, annoyed or confused if you don’t share their beliefs.
 It’s helpful to stay calm, and let them know that, although you don’t share the belief, you understand that it feels real for them.
 Or, if possible, try to focus on supporting them with how they are feeling rather than confirming or challenging their perception of reality – what feels real for them is real in those moments.

 Learn their warning signs and triggers

 - Most people will have some warning signs that they are about to experience an episode of mania or depression.
 The best way to learn what these are for your friend or family member is to talk to them about these and explore together what they might be.
 If you have noticed certain behaviours that normally happen before an episode, you can gently let them know.

 - Many people will also have triggers, such as stress, which can bring on an episode.
 You can try to understand what these triggers are for your friend or family member, and how you can help avoid or manage them.

 “Having a father with bipolar is definitely a worry; you ride the highs and lows with them.
 Looking out for patterns, talking, remaining calm and supportive is essential.”

 It’s understandable that you might find yourself constantly on the lookout for signs that your friend or family member is starting a bipolar episode, but remember that this might not be the most helpful way to support them.

 - Always keep in mind that it’s possible for anyone to have a range of emotions and behaviour while still feeling stable overall.

 - Try not to assume that any change in mood is a sign that someone is unwell.
 If you’re not sure, talking to your friend or family member is the best way to check.

 “If those around me are concerned about whether changes are symptomatic of relapse [I encourage them] to ask, not assume.”